tripu/Vita/doc/life.md

 Learning and discovering is one of the greatest pleasures in life.

-I love what :bust_in_silhouette:**Steven Pinker** says here about the role of universities and what an &ldquo;educated&rdquo; person is: https://youtu.be/5eo3ZC1Sc2w?t=23m31s
+I love what 👤&nbsp;**Steven Pinker** says here about the role of universities and what an &ldquo;educated&rdquo; person is: https://youtu.be/5eo3ZC1Sc2w?t=23m31s